-King Cake is a Mardi Gras Tradition.
+King Cake is a Mardi Gras Tradition and we can’t get enough of this Carnival Heritage dessert.
 Whether you make a few each year or order them directly to your house, it is a must during Mari Gras season.
 If you are looking to try your hand at making King Cake, we are here to help.
 Learn how to make a simple King Cake with the steps below:

 1 loaf Frozen Challah or Brioche dough

 2 cup powdered sugar